 In the first few tutorial we will not be using a development board.
 We will prototype them in a simple bread board.

 That’s it for now.
 Meet you in next tutorial.
 Till then goodbye.
 And Don’t forget to post your comments !
-They will help better development for coming tutorials.From Idea to Finished Product, Just Need One Tool - EasyEDA
+They will help better development for coming tutorials.Free Schematic & PCB Design Software - EasyEDA

 Facing problem with your embedded, electronics or robotics project?
 We are here to help!